N0MoreSecr3ts/wraith/docs/development/roadmap.md

 ### Features
 - [ ] -1 Confidence level loads all signatures
+- [ ] Tor capability
+- [ ] IP switching to hide itself
+- [ ] Ability to use multiple tokens/keys for a single service (several GH keys)
 - [0] Need to drop in the org in the realtime output
 - [0] Add the status to all functions for use in the web interface*__*
 - [0] Need to find gitlab api endpoint